needle-tools/needle-engine-support/documentation/for-unity-developers.md

 Needle Engine provides a tight integration into the Unity Editor.
 This allows developers and designers alike to work together in a familiar environment and deliver fast, performant and lightweight web-experiences.

 The following guide is mainly aimed at developers with a Unity3D background but it may also be useful for developers with a web or threejs background.
-It tries to cover some basics in Typescript and Javascript, differences to C# and then dives into topics of how certain things are done in Unity vs in Needle Engine. *Spoiler: things are very similar*
+It tries to cover some basics in Typescript and Javascript, differences to C# and then dives into topics of how certain things are done in Unity vs in threejs or Needle Engine.

 ### The Basics
 Needle Engine is a 3d web engine running on-top threejs.
 Three.js is one of the most popular 3D webgl based rendering libraries for the web.
 Whenever we refer to a `gameObject` in Needle Engine we are basically also talking about a threejs `Object3D`, the base type of any object in threejs.
 Both terms can be used interchangeably.
 Any `gameObject` *is* a `Object3D`.